-Another important factor that must be considered when choosing the right credit card is the interest rate.
-Also known as the annual percentage rate (APR) the interest rate is the price you pay the financial institution for borrowing their money.
-For example, if you spend $1,000 on the credit card, with an interest rate of 20%, the financial institution will charge you $200 for borrowing the initial $1,000, and will also require the $1,000 to be repaid.
+An important factor that must be considered when choosing the right credit card is the interest rate.
+Also known as the annual percentage rate (APR), the interest rate is the price you pay the financial institution for borrowing their money.
+For example, if you spend $1,000 on the credit card, with an interest rate of 20%, the financial institution will charge you $200 a year for any balance that remains unpaid.

 The interest rate is broken down into monthly installments.
 A 20% interest rate has a monthly interest rate of 1.66% (20 / 12 months).
-You’ll only pay the full $200 back if it took you a year to pay it off.
+You’ll only pay the full $200 back if it took you a year and paid it all at the end.

 This is where many folks find themselves in trouble.
 Depending on your credit score, or various other factors, the financial institution will charge you a specific interest rate.
 Those with a great credit score tend to get more favorable rates, whereas those with a low credit score are considered more risky in the eyes of the bank.
 To adjust for that risk, the bank will charge a higher interest rate.
 It’s certainly encouraged to raise your credit score so you can get a favorable interest rate.

 The interest rate isn’t all bad news.
-The interest rate only kicks in IF you do not pay the account balance in full each month.
+It only kicks in If you do not pay the account balance in full each month.
 Following the same $1,000 example as above, if the card holder charged $1,000 to the credit card in the billing cycle, and paid it all back within the same billing cycle, no interest is charged.
-You only pay the interest expense for what you do not pay back in that billing cycle.
+You only pay the interest expense for what you do not pay back right away.

 Beware of the Traps